tigershi/spring-boot-netty-http-web/README.md

-##run netty-mvc-sample
+##run netty-web-server-sample

-  the class netty-mvc-sample\src\main\java\io\netty\springboot\sample\TestAppBoot.java
+  the class netty-web-server-sample\src\main\java\io\netty\springboot\sample\TestAppBoot.java
-is the netty-mvc-sample project's entrance
+is the netty-web-server-sample project's entrance

 The browser address：
 > https://localhost:8099

- The detail look on netty-mvc-sample project
+ The detail look on netty-web-server-sample project

  It's my pleasure it if you can provider issue